saysayani11/NGS_Ecoli_bl21/README.md

 3. [Applications](#applications)

 ## 1. Overview
-E. coli strains like BL21(DE3) and DL39 are used for recombinant RNA/protein expression due to their genetic features.
+E. coli strains like BL21(DE3) are used for recombinant RNA/protein expression due to their genetic features.
 These strains lack proteolytic activity and have a T7 RNA polymerase gene controlled by the lacUV5 promoter.

 ## 2. Genetic Features